 A happy customer is one that’s going to stick around.

-And—more valuable than an upsell—a really satisfied customer will turn into an advocate for you, bringing in new customers by word of mouth.
+Your warmest leads will help you grow your business farther beyond just a simple purchase.
+Even more valuable than an upsell — a really satisfied customer will turn into an advocate for you, bringing in new customers by word of mouth.

 Automate it all

-Using a marketing automation tool like ActiveCampaign, you can create conditions, so that contacts receive specific emails based on their behavior.
+Using an email marketing automation tool like ActiveCampaign, you can create conditions, so that contacts receive specific emails based on their behavior.
 This way all you have to is create the emails, the rest of the work will be automated away.

 For example, once a contact makes a purchase, you can assign them a tag, so they start receiving the retain emails.